Recognizing the Diet Mentality

 Think about all the things diets have taken from you, like time you could have spent on pursuits or hobbies that nourished you, time you could have spent connecting with loved ones, an authentic and intuitive connection to your body, etc.

 Let yourself feel whatever comes up as you reflect on the consequences of diet mentality in your life, and offer yourself compassion and comfort.
-(Try the Self-Compassion Break meditation from Module 1 for some guidance.)
+(Try the Self-Compassion Break meditation from Day 1 for some guidance.)

 Journal Exercise 3